-The Hole-in-the-Wall, a remote pass in the Big Horn Mountains of Johnson County, Wyoming is a spectacularly scenic part of the Old West.
-The red sandstone escarpment dominates the area which is rich in legend of outlaw activity in the late 1800s.
+The Hole-in-the-Wall, a remote pass in the Big Horn Mountains of Johnson County, Wyoming, is a spectacularly scenic part of the Old West.
+The red sandstone escarpment dominates the area, rich in legend of outlaw activity in the late 1800s.

-It was a favorite hiding place for the infamous Butch Cassidy and the Wild Bunch Gang who often hid out in a 1883 log cabin which is now preserved at the Old Trail Town museum in Cody, Wyoming.
-The Wild Bunch included cattle rustlers and train-bank robbers such as of William Ellsworth “Elzy” Lay, Harry “Sundance Kid” Longabaugh, Ben “Tall Texan” Kilpatrick, and Harvey “Kid Curry” Logan, William “News” Carver, Laura Bullion, and George “Flat Nose” Curry.
+It was a favorite hiding place for the infamous Butch Cassidy and the Wild Bunch Gang, who often hid out in an 1883 log cabin preserved at the Old Trail Town Museum in Cody, Wyoming.
+The Wild Bunch included cattle rustlers and train-bank robbers such as William Ellsworth “Elzy” Lay, Harry “Sundance Kid” Longabaugh, Ben “Tall Texan” Kilpatrick, and Harvey “Kid Curry” Logan, William “News” Carver, Laura Bullion, and George “Flat Nose” Curry.

 But these criminals weren’t the only ones that made the Hole-in-the-Wall their hideout — other outlaws such as Al Smith, Bob Taylor, Tom O’Day, “Laughing” Sam Carey, Black Jack Ketchum, the Roberts Brothers, and others also utilized the area as both a hiding place and as a base of operations to coordinate their outlaw activities.
 Even Jesse James was said to have visited the Hole-in-the-Wall hideout.

 Collectively, these various groups and individual outlaws were known as the Hole-in-the-Wall Gang.
-It was not one large organized gang, but, rather was made up of several separate gangs, all operating out of the Hole-in-the-Wall Pass, using it as their base of operations.
-The gangs formed a coalition, each planning and carrying out its own robberies with very little interaction with the other gangs.
-At times, members of one gang would ride along with other gangs, but usually each gang operated separately, meeting up only when they were each at the hideout at the same time.
+It was not one large organized gang but was made up of several separate gangs, all operating out of the Hole-in-the-Wall Pass, using it as their base of operations.
+The gangs formed a coalition, each planning and carrying out its robberies with very little interaction with the other gangs.
+At times, members of one gang would ride along with other gangs, but usually, each gang operated separately, meeting up only when they were each at the hideout at the same time.

 Geographically, the hideout had all the advantages needed for a gang attempting to evade the authorities.
 The area was remote and secluded, easily defended because of its narrow passes, and impossible for lawmen to approach without alerting the outlaws.
-It contained an infrastructure, with each gang supplying its own food and livestock, as well as its own horses.
+It contained an infrastructure, with each gang supplying its own food and livestock, as well as its horses.
 A corral, livery stable, and numerous cabins were constructed, one or two for each gang.
-Anyone operating out of there adhered to certain rules of the camp, to include a certain way in handling disputes with other gang members, and never stealing from another gang’s supplies.
-There was no leader, with each gang adhering to its own chain of command.
-The hideout was also used for shelter and a place for the outlaws to lay up during the harsh Wyoming winters.
+Anyone operating out of there adhered to specific rules of the camp, including a particular way of handling disputes with other gang members and never stealing from another gang’s supplies.
+There was no leader, with each gang adhering to its chain of command.
+The hideout was also used for shelter for the outlaws to lay up during the harsh Wyoming winters.
 When the weather was better, the outlaws often used the remote pass to move horses and cattle from the area.

 On one occasion, a cattle rancher fought back in what is now known as the Hole-in-the-Wall Fight.
-It was well-known in the area that cattle rustling had been taking place, with the cattle and outlaws hiding within the Hole-in-the-Wall country.
+It was well-known that cattle rustling had been taking place in the area, with the cattle and outlaws hiding within the Hole-in-the-Wall country.
 In 1897 Bob Divine of the CY Cattle Company planned a roundup of this area to gather stock belonging to various ranch outfits.
 He was warned to stay out in an anonymous note that stated: “don’t stick that damned old gray head of yours in this country again if you don’t want it shot off.”

-Shortly afterwards, Divine led a contingent of heavily armed men and two deputies to the Hole and drove several hundred head of cattle out.
-They were watched closely by a number of armed men but were not bothered.
+Shortly afterward, Divine led a contingent of heavily armed men and two deputies to the Hole and drove several hundred head of cattle out.
+They were watched closely by several armed men but were not bothered.

 The Middle Fork Powder River is located about 20 miles southwest of Kaycee, Wyoming.
 The Middle Fork Powder River Management Area contains such notable sites as Outlaw Cave, rumored to have been used as a hideout by various outlaws.
 It contains diverse topography and vegetation, ranging in elevation from 5,000 to over 8,000 feet with numerous steep incised canyons, a red sandstone escarpment known as the Red Wall, and open grassland parks interspersed with ponderosa pine, Douglas-fir, and limber pine forests.
 The wildlife found here are equally diverse: elk, mule deer, antelope, mountain lions, eagles, among other small mammals and rodents.